infosecn1nja/VeilTransfer/README.md

    exfil -> test.evil-domain.com

-The domain exfil.evil-domain.com will serve as the DNS C2 domain.
+The domain exfil.evil-domain.com will serve as the DNS Exfil domain.

 Then, start the VeilTransfer Server in DoH mode with the following command:
 ```bash